AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 cover later.
 We should say though, that the need for address arithmetic in Ada is rare, especially compared to C.

-Having type `Address` presented as a private type is not, strictly speaking, required by the language.
+Having type :ada:`Address` presented as a private type is not, strictly speaking, required by the language.
 Doing so is a good idea for the reasons given above, and is common among vendors.
 Not all vendors do, though.